-- [10.5.]
+13.5.
 Contributions will be sought from developers through the Community Infrastructure Levy (CIL) and section 106 agreements securing actual provision and/or financial contributions at a level that adequately mitigates any impact on existing infrastructure and contributes towards new local facilities, where additional demand will be generated.
-The Neighbourhood Proportion of the CIL and any financial contributions not allocated to sitespecific projects will be focused on assisting the delivery of projects facilitated through the policies listed at 13.7. - [10.6.]
-In addition, the Town Council will seek to influence annual and other budget decisions by the District and County Councils on housing, open space and recreation, economic development, community facilities and transport, through the County Council Local
+The Neighbourhood Proportion of the CIL and any financial contributions not allocated to site-specific projects will be focused on assisting the delivery of projects facilitated through the policies listed at 13.7.

+- 13.6.
+In addition, the Town Council will seek to influence annual and other budget decisions by the District and County Councils on housing, open space and recreation, economic development, community facilities and transport, through the County Council Local Transport Plan. - 13.7.
-Transport Plan.

-[10.7.]
 The Town Council will also work with the appropriate agencies and organisations to develop funding bids aimed at achieving Neighbourhood Plan policies and objectives.
-This mightThis might include the Lottery, UK Government programmes, and LEP programmes. include the Lottery, UK Government programmes, EU Funds and LEP programmes.
+This might include the Lottery, UK Government programmes, and LEP programmes.